AnOrdinaryUsername/show-waifu/README.md

 ## Installation

-Download `show-waifu-0.1.0.tar.gz` from releases and extract it using either a GUI or the command line.
+Download `show-waifu-0.2.0.tar.gz` from releases and extract it using either a GUI or the command line.

-If your using the command line run
+If you're using the command line run

 ```sh
 tar -xf show-waifu-0.1.0.tar.gz